-The sensor outputs a signal proportional to the concentration of the disinfectant in the measuring water.
-In order to assign the value of the sensor signal to the concentration of the disinfectant in the measuring water, the sensor must be calibrated.
+The sensor outputs a signal proportional to the concentration of the disinfectant in the water being measured.
+In order to assign the value of the sensor signal to the concentration of the disinfectant in the water being measured, the sensor must be calibrated.

-- ✓ The flow rate must be constant. - ✓ The temperature of the measuring water must be constant. - ✓ Acclimatisation of the temperature of the sensor to that of the measuring water must be complete (this takes about 20 minutes after a change in temperature). - ✓ The sensor must have completed running in. - ✓ No other oxidant may be present in the measuring water. - ✓ The pH value must be constant (applies only to chlorine). - ► Take the analytical sample of the measuring water from near to the sensor. - ▶ Using appropriate methods, determine the concentration of the disinfectant in the measuring water (see the manufacturer's operating instructions for the analytical equipment). - ► In the calibration menu of the measuring and control device, mark up the sensor signal against the value determined by the analytical procedure (see the operating instructions for the device). - ▶ Repeat the calibration at regular intervals (see section 7.1, p.
-25). - Comply with the applicable national regulations for calibration intervals.
+- ✓ The flow rate must be constant. - ✓ The temperature of the water being measured must be constant. - Acclimatisation of the temperature of the sensor to that of the water being measured must be complete (this takes about 20 minutes after a change in temperature). - ✓ The sensor must have completed running in. - ✓ No other oxidant may be present in the water being measured. - ► Take the analytical sample of the water being measured from near to the sensor. - ▶ Using appropriate methods, determine the concentration of the disinfectant in the measuring water (see the manufacturer's operating instructions for the analytical equipment). - ► In the calibration menu of the measuring and control device, mark up the sensor signal against the value determined by the analytical procedure (see the operating instructions for the device). - ▶ Repeat the calibration at regular intervals (see section 7.1, p.
+25). - ► Comply with the applicable national regulations for calibration intervals.